 Copyright…With No Office

-The U.S. Copyright Office has been around for a long time, although not as long as the Copyright Act itself, which was enacted in 1790.
-Originally, there was no Copyright Office to register copyrights with.
+The U.S. Copyright Office has been around for a long time, although not as long as the Copyright Act itself, which Congress passed in 1790.
+Initially, you could not register works with the Copyright Office because, well, the Office didn’t exist.
 Copyrights were, instead, recorded in federal district courts around the country.
 The problem with this approach, of course, was Bob Hatfield didn’t know what Jon McCoy had filed in Knoxville, Tennessee, and Jon didn’t know what Bob had filed on that one wild weekend in Branson, Missouri…and we know how that worked out.

-In 1870, the process was centralized under the supervision of the Library of Congress.
-Since 1897, the U.S. Copyright Office has been a separate department of the Library, with a Register of Copyrights appointed to be in charge of the Office and its functions.
-The Register may sound like an evil robot from the future, but it is actually a person.
+In 1870, the government centralized the process under the supervision of the Library of Congress.
+The Library of Congress has partitioned the U.S. Copyright Office as a separate department since 1897.
+Congress appoints a Register of Copyrights to be in charge of the Office and its functions.
+The Register may sound like an evil robot from the future, but it is a person.
 Famous people filling the Register position through time include Thorvald Solberg, Richard Crosby De Wolf, Elvis Presley, That Guy From Game of Thrones, and Ivanka Trump.
 Okay, maybe not those last three, but De Wolf was a real Register.
-Just wanted to see if you were still with me here.
+I just wanted to see if you were still with me here.

-You’d be right to think that cataloging and storing of works submitted for copyright protection would require not only a ton of space, but a large staff.
-The original staff consisted of 40,000 gilded monkeys with wings on skates, but then an unfortunate “accident” involving the head Register and a terrorist named Dorthy put an end to that.
+You’d be right to think that cataloging and storing of works submitted for copyright protection would require not only a ton of space but a large staff.
+The original team consisted of 40,000 gilded monkeys with wings on skates, but then an unfortunate “accident” involving the head Register and a terrorist named Dorthy put an end to that.
 These days, about 400 people currently work in the Copyright Office.
-They are not matronly librarians [or smoking hot ones depending on your personal fantasies] guarding huge stacks of books and maintaining rows and rows of file cabinets, as may have been the norm in the pre-computer age.
+They are not matronly librarians [or smoking hot ones depending on your fantasies] guarding vast stacks of books and maintaining rows and rows of file cabinets, as may have been the norm in the pre-computer age.

 The Office is now fully computerized.
-All works submitted since 1978 are cataloged electronically in a database that’s available online, although the old pre-1978 Copyright Card Catalog holding 45 million separate registration cards still exists.
+All works submitted by copyright holders since 1978 is cataloged electronically in a database that’s available online.
+The old pre-1978 Copyright Card Catalog holding 45 million separate registration cards still exist as well.
 Think about that.
 Some poor souls filled out registration cards 45 MILLION times.
-The majority of employees these days spend their time processing the nearly 500,000 copyright applications filed each year, and examining submissions of books, photos, and electronic media like DVDs and CDs to ensure that they meet all legal requirements and are eligible to be copyrighted.
+The majority of employees these days spend their time processing the nearly 500,000 copyright applications filed each year and examining submissions of books, photos, and electronic media like DVDs and CDs to ensure that they meet all legal requirements and are eligible to be copyrighted.

 In today’s world, physical copies aren’t always practical or even possible.
 Naturally, the Copyright Act never anticipated the existence of websites, let alone the ability or need to copyright them, so operations of the Copyright Office had to adapt to new realities.
-If you’re copyrighting material that’s only been published online, you can submit a .pdf file in order to satisfy the Act’s “Mandatory Requirement” section.
-Submitting modern removable media like thumb drives, unfortunately, still isn’t acceptable, although CD-ROMs are fine.
+If you wish to copyright material published online, you can submit a .pdf file to satisfy the Act’s “Mandatory Requirement” section.
+Sending modern removable media like thumb drives, unfortunately, still isn’t acceptable, although CD-ROMs are fine.

 How about that for efficiency?

-Bear in mind that the clock only starts ticking once the Office has received everything that’s required, including hard copies of the protected work being submitted.
-However, the copyright takes effect on the date that processing begins, so once everything’s been sent to the Copyright Office the © symbol can be used on all published versions of the work.
+Bear in mind that the clock only starts ticking once the Office has received everything that’s required, including hard copies of the protected work you are submitting.
+However, the copyright takes effect on the date that processing begins, so once you send everything into the Copyright Office, the © symbol can be used on all published versions of the work.

-You’re probably aware that it’s not even necessary to clear all of these hurdles in order to claim that your work is copyrighted.
-An original work is automatically protected under copyright law as soon as it’s published, and no certification from the Copyright Office is required.
+You’re probably aware that it’s not even necessary to clear all of these hurdles to claim that your work is copyrighted.
+Original works are automatically protected under copyright law as soon as it’s published, and no certification from the Copyright Office is required.

 Where certification becomes crucial is if someone infringes on your copyright.
-You need to have a registered copyright before you can file suit.
-No registration, no lawsuit, and no lashes for the swine thief.
+You need to have registered the copyright before you can file suit: no registration, no lawsuit, and no lashes for the swine thief.

 The good news is there is another benefit to registering if you do so within 90 days of the creation of the work.
 If you were to bring suit against someone else for copyright infringement and win your case, you’d typically only be guaranteed compensation for the actual damages you’ve suffered and can prove, such as lost book sales or lost music licensing fees, plus excess profits the infringer may have earned.
 U.S. copyright law also specifies so-called “statutory” damages from $200 to $150,000 per infringement depending on intent as a penalty for those who’ve unlawfully published works that have been copyrighted by someone else.
-But those damages are only awarded if the works had previously been protected with a certification from the Copyright Office applied for within 90 days of completion of the work; no copyright certification, no payoff.
-Similarly, a plaintiff can only recover legal fees if the lawsuit if their copyright has been certified.
+But you can only claim those damages if you registered the work within 90 days of completion; no copyright certification, no payoff.
+Similarly, a plaintiff can only recover legal fees if they registered the work promptly.

 Why all the confusing rules?
 The Copyright Act is over 200 years old.
 The Copyright Office clocks in at over a century.
 Let’s be honest.
 They’re winging it.
 What really needs to happen is for someone to come in, void all the rules, and start again.
 Revolution!
 Librarians – to me!

 You may have noticed earlier that “the majority” of Office employees process applications and examine submissions.
 What do the rest do?
-Well, since the Library of Congress is actually part of the legislative branch, some employees advise House and Senate members on copyright issues and do research for them.
-Other employees meet with industry officials, lawyers and others involved in copyright law, or staff the International Copyright Institute, which is operated by the Copyright Office and trains officials from other nations to run their own copyright services.
+Well, since the Library of Congress is part of the legislative branch, some employees advise House and Senate members on copyright issues and conduct research.
+Other employees meet with industry officials, lawyers and others involved in copyright law.
+Yet other staff train officials from other nations to run their own copyright services.
 And of course, some staffers deal directly with inquiries from copyright holders or the public.